kirkbowe/lottery-number-generator/README.md

 ## Features

 - Generate a set of random numbers for various lotteries
+- Choose between Web Cryptography API or Random.org as the source of randomness
 - Customize the number of balls and the highest number
 - Option to fetch and display recent matches from the last 180 days
 - Share the generated numbers as an image on social media